 The following persons were appointed as members of the BiH Election Commission: Branko Petrić, representative of the Serb people, Lidija Korać, representative of the Croat people, Hilmo Pašić, representative of the Bosniak people, Vehid Šehić, representative of the Others, Ambassador Robert Beecroft, representative of the International community, Ambassador Dr. Gerhard Enver Schrönbergs, representative of the International community and Ambassador Victor A Tkachenko, representative of the International community.

 The constitutional session of the BiH Election Commission was held on November 20, 2001, and thus the Provisional Election Commission officially ceased to exist.
 A decision on establishing the Secretariat of the BiH Election Commission was passed at the same session.
 The Secretariat conducts professional and administrative-technical duties for the BiH Election Commission, the Complaints and Appeals Council and the Appelative Council.

 At the second session of the BiH Election Commission held on 27 November, 2001, Ms Lidija Korać was elected its first president.
 The BiH Election Commission adopted its Rules of Procedure at the same session.

 At 46th session of the BiH Election Commission held on February 27, 2003 rotation procedure on president position of this institution was made.
 Mr. Hilmo Pašić was elected second president and Mr. Vehid Šehić was elected third president.
 Following rotation on this position took place on August 18, 2005 when Mr. Branko Petrić was elected president.
 From November 16, 2006 to February 15, 2008 Mr. Stjepan Mikić was the president of BiH Central Election Commission.
 From February 15, 2008 to May 08, 2009 this function was performed by Dr. Suad Arnautović.
 Until September 29, 2011 the function of the president was performed by Mrs. Irena Hadžiabdić.
-Actual president of the BiH Central Election Commission in the period from September 9, 2011 to June 28, 2013.
+Mr. Branko Petrić was president of the BiH Central Election Commission in the period from September 9, 2011 to June 28, 2013.
 Mr. Stjepan Mikić is current president of the BiH Central Election Commission in the period from June 28, 2013 to April 1, 2015.
 Current president of the BiH Central Election Commission is Dr. Ahmet Šantić.